SegersIan/knowledge-base/content/ai/transformer-architecture.md

 ]
 ```
 That “⊤” (transpose) flips ( q_i ) from a column into a row, so you can multiply it with ( k_j ) and get a **single number** (a scalar).

+### Vanishing Gradient Problem

+When a neural network learns, it updates its weights using **gradients** — basically little nudges that tell it *how much to change* to make the output better.

+But in very **deep networks** (many layers), those gradients have to be passed **backward** through all the layers (this is called *backpropagation*).

+If each layer makes the gradient a bit smaller, by the time it reaches the early layers (near the input), it’s almost **zero** — it *vanishes*.

+When that happens:

+* The early layers stop learning.
+* The network’s training gets very slow or stuck.
+* The model might only learn in the top layers.

+That’s the **vanishing gradient problem**.

+#### Simple analogy

+Imagine you’re passing a message through a long chain of people by whispering.
+Each person hears it a little quieter and passes it on.
+After 50 people, the message is *barely a whisper* — or completely gone.

+That’s what happens to gradients in deep networks — they fade away before reaching the start.